April 2021 Update:

 Optional alternative: You may answer the second question in a video of not more than two minutes.
 Please provide a link to the video on Youtube (it may be a non-public video).

 - TOEFL Score (for applicants for whom English is not a primary language).
 Or, if you have not taken the TOEFL, please describe your English fluency.

 Candidates for whom English is not the first language may need to speak with representatives of the selection committee by telephone or Skype in order to demonstrate competence in spoken English.

 - If you are a clinician or clinical student (or other applicant with a compressed schedule), and would like to be considered for one of the few 4-week slots, do apply soon, stating the reason you are requesting this exception.
 Attendance would be at a reduced rate for June 8 - July 3rd.

-- If you are an alum of the Summer Institute and would to return for one 3-week term, the dates are June 15-July 3 or July 6-25.
+- If you are an alum of the Summer Institute and would to return for one 3-week term, please contact us to discuss.

 Tips on Applying